AdamaJava/adamajava/docs/qcoverage/index.md

                       standard coverage mode without this option.
 --query             Opt, the query string for selecting reads for coverage.
 --thread <Integer>  Opt, number of worker threads (yields n+1 total threads).
 --type              Req, the type of coverage to perform.
-Possible Values: [seq,
+Possible Values: [sequence,
-                      sequence, phys, physical].
+                      physical].
 --validation        Opt, how strict to be when reading a SAM or BAM.
 Possible values:
                       [STRICT, LENIENT, SILENT].
 --version           Show version number.